Kelly Dinglasan Minton

 Last November, in an ice cream parlor in Palo Alto, I attended a meeting that completely changed the course of my life.

 For many reasons.
-Because it’s a way to serve our country.
+Because it’s a way to help our country.
 Because it’s a great experience for our family.
 Because we are in the position to help.
-We joined the United States Digital Service because we are leaning into ourselves, as Americans, as people who really believe in the American Dream.
-Working at the U.S. Digital Service with the mission to reboot the U.S. Government is not easy.
+We have joined the United States Digital Service because we are leaning into ourselves, as Americans, as people who really believe in the American Dream.
+Working at the U.S. Digital Service with the mission to reboot the US Government is not easy.
 In fact, it’s one of the hardest jobs that we’ve both done.
 But at the end of each day, I truly feel that my efforts are not in vain.
-Sure, some things may move slower in the government at times, and it’s a huge change from the private sector, but then I remember the millions of Veterans we are helping get access to their benefits, the students we’re guiding to make better decisions on their college choices, and the immigrants we’re helping to easily understand and complete forms that are required of them.
+Sure, some things may move slower in the government and at times, I feel like I’m on another planet, but then I remember the millions of veterans we are helping get access to their benefits, the students we’re guiding to make better decisions on their college choices, and the immigrants we’re helping to easily understand and complete forms that are required of them.

 My father-in-law often says, “None of us gets out of here alive.”
 He says it in jest, but for me, there’s a heavy underlying message.
 Life is short.
 In the end, at the very end, I want to leave knowing that I did my best and hopefully, that I actually made a difference.